numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Function Groups
 ---------------------------------------------------------------

-From combining the original ``bbob`` function classes, we obtain 15 function classes to structure the 55 bi-objective functions of the ``bbob-biobj`` testsuit.
+From combining the original ``bbob`` function classes, we obtain 15 function classes to structure the 55 bi-objective functions of the ``bbob-biobj`` test suite.
 Each function class contains three or four functions.
 We are listing below the function classes and in parenthesis  the functions that belong to the respective class:
  1. separable - separable (functions :math:`f_1`, :math:`f_2`, :math:`f_{11}`)
  2. separable - moderate (:math:`f_3`, :math:`f_4`, :math:`f_{12}`, :math:`f_{13}`)
  3. separable - ill-conditioned (:math:`f_5`, :math:`f_6`, :math:`f_{14}`, :math:`f_{15}`)